 This study is a good reminder that we are better able to detect and respond to outbreaks when we have a solid and nuanced understanding of expected infectious disease outcomes.
 This speaks to the importance of building core public health capacities to collect, analyze, and share data generated by surveillance activities in order to understand spatial, temporal, and other infectious disease trends to support the detection of and response to infectious disease events of all kinds.

-Outbreak Observatory aims to collect information on challenges and solutions associated with outbreak response and share it broadly in near-real time to allow others to learn from these experiences in order to improve global outbreak response capabilities.
+Outbreak Observatory aims to collect information on challenges and solutions associated with outbreak response and share it broadly to allow others to learn from these experiences in order to improve global outbreak response capabilities.

 Photo courtesy of Pixabay.